Marcus D'Amico: Tales of the City

-However, he had referred to his past work on the Tales of the City miniseries as "Exhausting, enlightening and challenging."
+D'Amico himself had referred to his past work on the Tales of the City miniseries as "Exhausting, enlightening and challenging."

 When asked about fears of typecasting after appearing in the Angels in America stage play and the Tales of the City TV series, D'Amico stated in 2003, "I did get typecast in gay roles but it now no longer worries me."

 Death

 On 16 December 2020, D'Amico died of pneumonia at his home in Oxfordshire, England, aged 55.
 He was survived by his mother, two sisters, a half-brother, and a son and daughter.